beeminder/uvi/README.md

 See index.html for the background about User-Visible Improvements (UVIs).

+This is hosted on Glitch at [changelog.beeminder.com](https://changelog.beeminder.com ).

-Currently the interface for adding a new UVI to the changelog is as follows:
+The interface for adding a new UVI to the changelog is as follows:

 1. Add the JSON for it to pub/uvis2020.js (following a bunch of conventions only dreev knows)
 2. Tweet it at twitter.com/beemuvi